Friday, October 4, 2019

 You can read more about the Battle of Allatoona pass and these women in my book, Behind the Rifle.

 Mark and I visited the battlefield a few years ago.
-It is well interpreted thanks to the efforts of my friend, Shane.
+It is well interpreted thanks in part to the efforts of my friend, Shane.
 Enjoy these photos Mark took.

 One neat feature is a ring of monuments representing each state whose soldiers participated in the battle.
 Allatoona Lake is in the background.